fedoranimus/todoist-api/source/includes/_labels.md

 Property | Description
 -------- | -----------
-id | The id of the label (a unique number). uid | The id of the user that owns the label (a unique number). name| The name of the label (a string value). color | The color of the label (a number between `0` and `7`, or between `0` and `12` for premium users).
+id | The id of the label (a unique number). name| The name of the label (a string value). color | The color of the label (a number between `0` and `7`, or between `0` and `12` for premium users).
 The color codes corresponding to these numbers are: `#019412`, `#a39d01`, `#e73d02`, `#e702a4`, `#9902e7`, `#1d02e7`, `#0082c5`, `#555555`.
 And for the additional colors of the premium users: `#008299`, `#03b3b2`, `#ac193d`, `#82ba00`, `#111111`. item_order | Label’s order in the label list (a number, where the smallest value should place the label at the top).